Who is a resident?

 Burden of proof for changing residency status rests with the student.
 Clear and convincing evidence to the contrary must be presented to overcome this presumption.
 Decisions regarding change of residency will be made by the following dates.

-If you feel you qualify for residency and in-state tuition please review the following guidelines and required documents that must be submitted to the Office of the Registrar and University Residency Advisor for consideration.
+If you believe you qualify for residency and in-state tuition please review the following guidelines and required documents that must be submitted to the Office of the Registrar and Residency Coordinator for consideration.

 Other students eligible for resident tuition: